dfamonteiro/blog/blog/content/posts/dotnet-trace-final-fix.md

             if (previous.StackTrace[0] != current.StackTrace[0])
             {
-                // Get list of stack traces from `previous` that matches the `current` base trace var candidates = new List<int>();
+                // Get list of stack traces from `previous` that matches the `current` base frame var candidates = new List<int>();
                 for (int i = 0; i < previous.StackTrace.Count; i++)
                 {